Quick Start¶

 - 5 minutes

-- GitLab.com — the main instance, recommended for most users
+- GitLab.com — the main instance, recommended for most users.

 Alternative: FTP storage.
-If you already have a web hosting provider with FTP access, you can use Silex without GitLab.
-On the login screen, click "Advanced users" and enter your FTP credentials.
+If you already have a web hosting provider with FTP access, click Advanced users on the login screen and enter your FTP credentials.
 Your sites will be stored on your FTP server instead of GitLab.
 Note: FTP does not provide free hosting like GitLab Pages — you need your own hosting.

-Step 3: Create your site¶
+Step 2: Create your site¶

-From a template: After clicking Edit in Silex on a template page, Silex forks the template into your GitLab account and opens it in the editor.
+Click a template to see its details, preview, and technical information.
+Click Edit in Silex to start editing immediately — Silex forks the template into your GitLab account and opens it in the editor.
 The site name is generated automatically (you can change it later in Settings → General).

 Have an existing HTML/CSS project?
 Vote for Import Existing Project on the roadmap to import projects directly into Silex.

-Step 4: Build your first page¶
+Step 3: Build your first page¶

 The editor shows three areas: